lupyuen/lupyuen.github.io/src/what.md

 I'm proud to volunteer as a member of the Apache NuttX __Project Management Committee__.

 I'm not paid by Apache Software Foundation.
-But I'm extremely grateful to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work on PinePhone!
+But I'm extremely grateful to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work on PinePhone Education!

 If we're keen to build and boot NuttX on our PinePhone, please read on...